 Helpful tip: avocado seeds that started to crack are great for planting, because roots have already started to develop!

-How to grow avocado seed in water
+How to sprout and grow avocado seed in water

-I love this method because it is so much fun to watch beautiful avocado trees growing from seeds in jars of water!
+I love this method because it is so much fun to watch beautiful avocado trees growing from sprouted seeds in jars of water!
 If you just want some pretty indoor plants to decorate your home, you will really enjoy this technique.

 A big thank you to Brad on YouTube for the great video tutorial!